Allied Ships hit by U-boats

 Cargo

 History HMS Partridge (G 30) was completed in February 1942.
-In June 1942, HMS Partridge (G 30) (LtCdr W.A.F.
-Hawkins, DSO, OBE, RN) belonged to Force X, screening the Malta convoy WS-19Z during the Operation Harpoon.
+In June 1942 HMS Partridge (G 30) (LtCdr W.A.F.
+Hawkins, DSO, OBE, RN) belonged to Force X, screening the Malta convoy WS-19Z during Operation Harpoon.
 On 15 June, they were attacked by the Italian light cruisers Eugenio di Savoia and Raimondo Montecuccoli and five destroyers south of Pantellaria.
 In this action, HMS Bedouin (F 67) (Cdr B.G.
 Scurfield, OBE, RN) was disabled by gunfire and HMS Partridge (G 30) took her in tow, despite of being herself damaged.
 When the Italians reappeared the tow was cast off and the disabled destroyer later finished off by a torpedo from an Italian aircraft, while the other destroyer escaped.

 If you can help us with any additional information on this vessel then please contact us.